 Defending champion Stuart Bingham ended the hopes of Welsh 16-year-old Jackson Page, winning 4-2 with top breaks of 77, 92 and 65.

 Kyren Wilson showed his break building skills in a 4-0 win over Rory McLeod, rattling in 100, 85 and 136, while John Higgins also top scored with 136 as he won a tartan tussle against Stephen Maguire 4-1.

 Masters champion Mark Allen made a 116 in a 4-1 win over Soheil Vahedi while Ben Woollaston edged out Anthony McGill 4-3 despite being hauled back from 3-0 to 3-3.

-Judd Trumps defeat to Noppon Saengkham came to absolutely no surprise to me.
+Judd Trump’s defeat to Noppon Saengkham came to absolutely no surprise to me.
 But I’m pleased to read his quotes post-match.
-It’s clear that he isn’t in a good place, but at least he isn’t in deny about the problem anymore, which is the first step towards finding a solution.
+It’s clear that he isn’t in a good place, but at least he isn’t in denial about the problem anymore, which is the first step towards finding a solution.
 Judd has been over-hyped since he was a child, he’s got expectations piled on him by others as well as by himself, he’s hit a brick wall.
 Some blame his management.
 I’m not buying that, it was the same when he was managed by his own family.
 His manager Django Fung is the one who convinced Ronnie to see Steve Peters, I don’t see why he wouldn’t try his best to help Judd to regain his confidence and form.
-After all in both interest.
+After all it is in both best interests.

 Being in Greece with a two hours time difference, it was midnight before the Selby match even started.
 So I can’t comment on it.
 The only thing I can say is that for what I saw of Liang in the previous round, he is coming back to form again.